michaeltelford/wgit/README.md

 ## Database Example

 The next example requires a configured database instance.
+The use of a database for Wgit is entirely optional however and isn't required for crawling or URL parsing etc. A database is only needed when indexing (inserting crawled data into the database).

 Currently the only supported DBMS is MongoDB.
-See [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for a free (small) account or provide your own MongoDB instance.
+See [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for a (small) free account or provide your own MongoDB instance.
+Take a look at this [Docker Hub image](https://hub.docker.com/r/michaeltelford/mongo-wgit) for an already built example of a `mongo` image configured for use with Wgit; the source of which can be found in the [`./docker`](https://github.com/michaeltelford/wgit/tree/master/docker) directory of this repository.

 [`Wgit::Database`](https://www.rubydoc.info/github/michaeltelford/wgit/master/Wgit/Database) provides a light wrapper of logic around the `mongo` gem allowing for simple database interactivity and object serialisation.
-Using Wgit you can index webpages, store them in a database and then search through all that's been indexed.
-The use of a database is entirely optional however and isn't required for crawling or URL parsing etc.
+Using Wgit you can index webpages, store them in a database and then search through all that's been indexed; quickly and easily.

+### Versioning

-The following versions of MongoDB are supported:
+The following versions of MongoDB are currently supported:

 | Gem    | Database |
 | ------ | -------- |